python_2025

 on learning the numpy numerical library and the

 matplotlib graphics system.
-We will also work with a few
+We may also work with a few

 functions from graphviz (for visualizing a mathematical graph),